peterhinch/micropython-mqtt/mqtt_as/README.md

 publication queue is required this should be implemented by the application.

 The WiFi and Connect coroutines should run to completion quickly relative to the time required to connect and disconnect from the network.
-Aim for 2 seonds maximum.
+Aim for 2 seconds maximum.
 Alternatively the Connect coro can run indefinitely so long as it terminates if the `isconnected()` method returns `False`.